 \section{Model architectures}

-We now describe the different modelling approaches to MI verification that we compare in our study, including the two attention functions used in the new approach based on cross-attention pooling (CAP), instantiated with two novel attention functions we propose.
+We now describe the different modeling approaches compared in our experiments in detail, including the baseline model, the benchmark models, and the new approach based on cross-attention pooling (CAP), instantiated with two novel attention functions we propose.

-The baseline, benchmark, and CAP-based models compared in our study share the same architecture for the first two layers and the final two layers of the neural networks.
-In the first two layers, we obtain fixed-length feature vectors by embedding the query instance and all instances in the target bag using appropriate feature extractors from the CV or NLP domains, as required by the application at hand, followed by a layer normalization (LayerNorm) \cite{layernorm16}.
+All models compared in our study share the same architecture for the first two layers and the final two layers of the neural networks.
+In the first two layers, we obtain fixed-length feature vectors by embedding the query instance and all instances in the target bag using appropriate feature extractors from the CV or NLP domains, as required by the application at hand, followed by a layer normalization (LayerNorm,~\cite{layernorm16}).
 We denote the feature vectors \emph{after} LayerNorm as $v^{query}\in \mathbb{R}^{1\times C}$ and $v^{target}\in \mathbb{R}^{N\times C}$ respectively, where $N$ is the number of instances in a bag (``bag size''), and $C$ is the number of channels.
 Note that bag size $N$ varies across exemplars.
 For the final layer, regardless of architecture, we adopt a binary cross-entropy loss, in which each exemplar's prediction is $p=sigmoid(sim)$, where $sim$ is a Siamese-twin similarity score:

-where $\alpha\in\mathbb{R}^{1\times C}$ is a vector of learnable parameters, and $v^Q, v^P\in \mathbb{R}^{1\times C}$ are the two outputs of the Siamese twins, corresponding to (a) the encoded query instance and (b) the bag-level representation, which is the attention-weighted sum of the encoded target bag instances, respectively (\emph{cf.} Figure \ref{fig:cap_arch}).
+where $\alpha\in\mathbb{R}^{1\times C}$ is a vector of learnable parameters, and $v^Q, v^P\in \mathbb{R}^{1\times C}$ are the two outputs of the Siamese twins, corresponding to (a) the encoded query instance and (b) the bag-level representation, which is the attention-weighted sum of the encoded target-bag instances, respectively (\emph{cf.} Figure \ref{fig:cap_arch}).
 The function $f(v^P_i, v^Q_i)$ measures the similarity between $v^P$ and $ v^Q$.
-Equation~\eqref{gen_sim} is the same as that used by \cite{siamese15}, except that we use the product function, $f(v^P_i, v^Q_i) = v^P_iv^Q_i$ instead of $L_1$ distance, which yields
+Equation~\eqref{gen_sim} is the same as that used by \cite{siamese15} except that we use the product function, $f(v^P_i, v^Q_i) = v^P_iv^Q_i$ instead of $L_1$ distance, which yields

 where $diag(\alpha)$ denotes a $(C\times C)$ diagonal-matrix based on $\alpha$.